AdrijaDastidar/Full-Stack-Movie-Website/README.md

-# 🎬 All-in-One Movie Website
+# 🎬 All-in-One Movie Website - MovieMatrix

 Welcome to the **All-in-One Movie Website**, a comprehensive platform for movie recommendations, ticket booking, and streaming!
 Built with a modern **MERN stack** (MongoDB, Express.js, React.js, Node.js) and integrated with AI/ML algorithms, this platform offers personalized movie suggestions and a seamless user experience.